VayCay Couple

 Mofongo

-The Dominican Republic has plenty of inland comfort food, but seafood becomes more prominent once you get closer to the coast.
-Grilled fish, garlic prawns, octopus salad and fish cooked in coconut sauce are all worth looking out for.
+The Dominican Republic has plenty of inland comfort food, but seafood becomes more prominent around the coast.
+Grilled fish, prawns, octopus salad and fish cooked in coconut sauce are all worth looking for.

 Some of the best-known options include: